 Orders and Catering

-The private dining menus are all available in the VistaJet phone app, although clients rarely use this app to order food, and instead prefer to book in person.
+The private dining menus are all available in the VistaJet phone app, but most clients prefer to speak with their dedicated customer experience manager, as they like to make small changes to the food options.
 From 2019 the options will include suggestions for vegan, vegetarian, seasonal, gluten free, the “Chairmans Menu” (see below) in addition to custom orders.

 For clients in the VistaJet membership (jet card type) Program, a customer experience manager sets up an interview at the start of the membership and walks through all the client’s food and drink preferences, their likes and dislikes.
 Having this client profile makes it a lot easier to plan for their trips, and ensure the right dining options are ready and available.